mikermcneil/beacon/README.md

 - Plugins: small add-ons that give extra functionality
 - Apps: large add-ons that give your website super powers

 Content would be broken into "collections" (similar to WordPress custom post types) - starting with Posts, Pages and Users.
-The theme data model and theme structure would stay very similar to how WordPress works, but simpler and more consistent.
+The "post" model and theme structure would follow WordPress' lead, but with some improvements.
 Themes, plugins and apps could be installed thru an automatic "container" loader.

 More Ideas